teohxuen/ef2264-g4/README.md

 ### Things to Do:
 - Fix Temperature Data
+- Plot Data using Matlab/Python for text file
-- Plot Data using Matlab/Python
+- Plot Data using Matlab/Python for Binary File
 - Real Time Visual Interface